apache/zetacomponents/Document/tests/files/rst/parser/s_008_bullet_list_dense.rst

                    'token' =>
                   ezcDocumentRstToken::__set_state(array(
                      'type' => 5,
-                     'content' => 'And they may of course also be on a higher level without', 'line' => 8,
+                     'content' => 'And they may of course also be on a higher level without ', 'line' => 8,
                      'position' => 3,
+                     'escaped' => false,
                   )),
+                   'identifier' => NULL,
                 )),
                 1 =>
                 ezcDocumentRstTextLineNode::__set_state(array(